LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 A **static field** is a field that is declared with the `static` keyword.
 We have encountered the `static` keyword used with both fields and methods, but since this discussion is focused on data, let's only discuss static fields for now.

 A static field is shared by all instances of the class.
-For example, in our `Temperature` class there is not good reason that each `Temperature` object needs it's own double `absoluteZeroFahrenheit`, since that value will not vary from class to class.
-We let's make it a static field.
+For example, in our `Temperature` class there is not a good reason that each `Temperature` object needs its own double `absoluteZeroFahrenheit`, since that value will not vary from class to class.
+Let's make it a static field.

 ```java
 public class Temperature {